massun-onibakuchi/open-defi-idle-protocol-gr9/README.md

-# Idle Protocol AlphaHomora Wrapper
+# Alpha Homora v1 Wrapper for Idle Protocol

-Alpha Finance and Idle Protocol Integration.
+The Alpha Homora v1 wrapper is a wrapper that implements the Idle protocol interface `IIdleProtocol`.

 Idle is a decentralized protocol dedicated to bringing automatic asset allocation and aggregation to the interest-bearing tokens economy.
 Idle aims to unlock the power of decentralized finance for everyone by single vehicle that automatically rebalances between underlying providers to always maintain the highest rates or the optimal risk/return allocation.